 High Park is a municipal park in Toronto, Ontario.
 It spans 161 hectares (400 acres) and is a mixed recreational and natural park, with sporting facilities, cultural facilities, educational facilities, gardens, playgrounds and a zoo.
 One third of the park remains in a natural state, with a rare oak savannah ecology.

 High Park was opened to the public in 1876 and is based on a bequest of land from John George Howard to the City of Toronto.
 It is the largest park entirely within the city.

-I took the Queen Street replacement bus and got off at Colborne Lodge Drive.
+I took the Queen Street replacement bus and streetcar and got off at Colborne Lodge Drive.
 I headed towards Grenadier Pond, as I usually do, because I wanted to see how the leaves on the trees were changing around the pond ... and I wasn't disappointed.
 It was a lovely walk.

 I made it to the north side of the park, which is at Bloor Street W.